wax-office-of-inspector-general/waxguilds/reports/blokcrafters/BlokCrafters Guild - September 2021.md

 ## Does your Guild have any new information to submit that impacts Technical Operations?

+Our Atomic API service ran well this past month.
+Our Hyperion service is now also doing well running on new servers.
+It is fully up to date with all history and is staying close to head (within a few blocks).
+Some work is continuing on our Hyperion servers to provide a service that is both easier for us to maintain and provide better reliability and performance.
+Our peer nodes and ship nodes have all seen a reliability boost from a hardware refresh.
+The block producers nodes have been running very well for quite some time now - we last missed a round on Mainnet and Testnet back in March of 2021 (Source: EOSNation Validator).
+This coming month will see us finishing work on our Mainnet Hyperion service and then starting to provide Hyperion on testnet again.

 ## Does your Guild have any new information to submit that impacts Product Development?